ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 -   If you get stuck or have a question, hold up your hand

-Account Ready Email - Sign In For the First Time
+## The Account Ready Email - Sign In For the First Time

 ![](media/d9b2da3e505e4a99c4fcb0dc791c8183.png)
 *<p align="center">Figure 1: Account Ready Email </p>*

-If you got an email that looks like this one on the left
+If you recieved an email that looks like this one

 -   Oracle Cloud access has been made available to you by the Cloud Administrator